StackVista/stackstate-docs/use/logs/k8sTs-log-shipping.md

 ### Openshift

-Third-party log shippers are not readily supported on Openshift, the platform has options for log forwarding, which is used instead of the promtail configuration included in the Rancher Observability helm chart.
-For detailed instructions on how to configure this, refer to the Kubernetes stackpack documentation on your running Rancher Observability instance.
+Third-party log shippers are not readily supported on Openshift, the platform has options for log forwarding, which is used instead of the promtail configuration included in the SUSE Observability helm chart.
+For detailed instructions on how to configure this, refer to the Kubernetes stackpack documentation on your running SUSE Observability instance.

 ### Kubernetes

-The Rancher Observability k8s Agent helm chart default configuration sets log shipping as enabled via the helm values supplied with the chart:
+The SUSE Observability k8s Agent helm chart default configuration sets log shipping as enabled via the helm values supplied with the chart:

 ```yaml
 logsAgent: